denten-books/plain-text/1-metaphor.md

 ### 1.5 Speculative Formalism

+To what extend do users need to see and understand the particulates of the machine giving rise to metaphor?
 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some human beings to operate a keyboard, until such time as electrical connection be made direct with the receiver's central nervous system" [@halstead_genesis_1949, 451].
 The history of human--computer interaction began with the manipulation of physical switches, first by hand and then by removable storage media like paper tape and punch card.
 The next phase was dialogic and conversational in nature.
 Conversational computing introduced the idea of a mediating agent, an interpreter, who could translate from a limited number of natural human language commands into the specialized vocabulary of signals that could alter the machine configuration.
 The "direct manipulation" school of human--computer interaction has led us further towards mimesis, simulating machine states as virtual environments resembling real-world objects and their properties.

-The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations.
+The trajectory from direct *physical* manipulation to direct *virtual* manipulation leads to the totalizing loss of resemblances and designations Baudrillard warns us about.
 At its logical extreme, the simulacrum supplants the thing being simulated.
 It appears as hyper-reality, the experience of direct and unmediated interaction without awareness of the underlying referent.
 All "objects of interest" within such a modeled world are fabricated objects.
 They are thus limited to the external artificial constraints imposed by their makers.
 Such manufactured experiences present us, the "users," with compelling, cathartic even, metaphors.
-The metaphors extend far beyond entertainment: subsuming all spheres of social activity mediated by computers.
+The metaphors extend far beyond
+entertainment: subsuming all spheres of social activity mediated by computers.
 The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, trope analysis, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
-The suspension of disbelief otherwise threatens to become a permanent condition, disempowering as it is pleasurable or cathartic.
+The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
 Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain--computer interfaces used either imprecise "noisy" electroencephalographic (EEG) scalp sensors or electrode implants that required invasive surgery.
 In 2004 a team of scientists developed a way of